 Glioblastoma

 AC expression and glioblastoma (GBM) is another important area of research given the poor prognosis of this disease stimulating efforts to molecularly target AC.
 The sphingolipid pathway has been shown to be involved in GBM at multiple points.
 Sphingosine-1-phosphate (S1P) promotes GBM invasiveness in vitro via the upregulation of the urokinase plasminogen activator, its receptor, and the pro-invasive molecule CCN1 (cysteine-rich angiogenic protein 61)59,60.
 S1P levels were found to be higher in GBM tissue compared to normal cerebral tissue61.
-A recent study by Doan et al62, examined tumour tissue from 10 GBM patients with known survival data and screened for 601 biomarkers.
+A recent study by Doan et a.l62, examined tumour tissue from 10 GBM patients with known survival data and screened for 601 biomarkers.
 ASAH1 (AC) had the highest R₂ value of 0.53 correlating high AC expression with poorer survival and lower expression correlating with higher survival, it was also shown that AC was expressed in GBM post irradiation.
 This suggests a role for AC expression as an inducible survival factor post irradiation, findings which have also been seen in prostate cancer.
 Subsequent immunohistochemical analysis of patient samples from 9 newly diagnosed GBM patients also showed the same results as the proteomic analysis with higher AC expression correlating with poorer survival.
 It is known that, whilst killing tumour cells, chemotherapy can leave cancer stem cells behind which can allow for a repopulation of tumour and another mechanisms of resistance.
 In GBM it has been shown that CD1D33 are biomarkers of glioma like stem cells and are associated with poorer prognosis63.
 From glioma stem cell (GSC) populations it was noted that those expressing higher CD133 also expressed higher AC levels64 suggesting a role for AC in promoting survival and proliferation of CD133+ cells that are known to be chemo and radioresistant65.

 These findings are important for GBM as there is no drug currently available that induces cell death.
 Temozolomide is the only FDA approved oral chemotherapy for GBM and inhibits cell growth.
-Doan et al 2017 successfully demonstrated in vitro that by pharmacological inhibition of AC U87MG GBM cells and GSCs62 (which are known to be more resistant to chemo and radiotherapy) were successfully killed via apoptosis, in contrast with conventional treatment with Temozolomide.
+Doan et al. 2017 successfully demonstrated in vitro that by pharmacological inhibition of AC U87MG GBM cells and GSCs62 (which are known to be more resistant to chemo and radiotherapy) were successfully killed via apoptosis, in contrast with conventional treatment with Temozolomide.
 Carmofur has already been identified as a potential AC inhibitor that is already commercially available for possible therapeutic use in both adult and paediatric brain tumours66 with planned trials to potentially repurpose carmofur as a therapy in GBM.
 With GBM, the challenge has been to find a predictable and reliable method of the AC inhibitor crossing the blood brain barrier and several groups are working on this issue at present67 including murine studies involving nanogel vectors to assist in penetrance of brain tissue68.
 Immunotherapy to AC and S1P has also been shown to reduce the proliferation in vitro of GBM cells69.